REDCANDLEKILLER1/XRPMAN-NFT-MUSIC-PLAYER/README.md

   - Robust Shuffling: Replaced the biased shuffle method with the statistically fair Fisher-Yates algorithm.
   - Modern Deployment: Uses a streamlined Git-based workflow with Vercel for automated, secure deployments.

-## Requirements

-  - Node.js and npm.
-  - A Vercel account (for deployment).
-  - An XUMM wallet with at least one XRPMAN NFT.
-  - Your XUMM API Key and Secret.

-## Local Development